Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Location/IndoorPositioning/readme.md

 ## About the data

-This sample uses an [IPS-enabled web map](https://www.arcgis.com/home/item.html?id=8fa941613b4b4b2b8a34ad4cdc3e4bba) that displays Building L on the Esri Redlands campus.
+This sample uses an [IPS-enabled web map](https://www.arcgis.com/home/item.html?id=8fa941613b4b4b2b8a34ad4cdc3e4bba) that displays Building M on the Esri Redlands campus.
 Please note: you would only be able to use the indoor positioning functionalities when you are inside this building.
 Swap the web map to test with your own IPS setup.

 ## Additional information